IndiGo’s pilot fatigue rules showdown triggers India’s worst aviation meltdown in years

 Night landings per week: safety cap vs. temporary IndiGo exemption

-Phase 2 of the FDTL norms capped pilots at two night landings in duty periods encroaching on the night window, but emergency concessions now let IndiGo roster pilots for up to six night landings and more consecutive night duties until at least February 10, 2026.
+Phase 2 of the FDTL norms capped pilots at two night landings in duty periods encroaching on the night window, but emergency concessions now let IndiGo roster pilots for up to six night landings and more consecutive night duties until February 10, 2026, subject to court challenge.

 ≈65%